 Kyle Dobbie, who works in Activities at Starwood, and Sue MacGregor serving up food under the red tent at the weekly summer barbecue

 I asked Sue about her biggest challenges and biggest frustrations.
 She didn’t hesitate.
 “My biggest frustration is public opinion.
 So many people believe that long-term care is where you go to die.
-And this is the tough part, because this is also the truth; it is where you go to die.
-We are all going to die some day, but, our job, if we do our jobs well, is to make sure that every day of living before that happens is as good as it can possibly be.
+And this is the tough part because this is also the truth – it is where you go to die.
+We are all going to die someday, but, our job, if we do our jobs well, is to make sure that every day of living before that happens is as good as it can possibly be.
 And that is why I say that for some people coming in, this has been the best last few years of their lives.

 You know, there are people who came in on a stretcher as palliative care and yet live for two or three years after that.
 They really pick up after arriving here and return to doing things they used to do.
-One reason they pick up is because there are a lot of things to do here, and another is their food and medication arrive at the right times, and in the right amounts.”
+One reason they pick up is that there are a lot of things to do here, and another is their food and medication arrive at the right times, and in the right amounts.”

 “Let’s face it – there is nobody out there who says, ‘I can’t wait until I get to the long-term-care home.’
 But sometimes there is no choice … Our homes are our castles but once our friends and spouses pass away and we are not as mobile as we used to be, our homes can quickly become our prisons.
 And yes, our daughter or son visits, but even if they come every day, what do we do with the other 23 hours in our day?
 TV is the only entertainment.
 As I said – our home becomes a prison.”